Delphinoid/SDLOpenGLBaseC/README.md

 An extremely condensed version of the OpenGL / SDL application framework I'm currently working on, but written in C. The code is very messy and a few things have been modified before being dumped on GitHub.
 The updates I push to GitHub may be few and far between.

 List of features to be implemented:
+* Implement a skeletal-based physics system.
+Include bone restraints, restraint strengths and movement velocities from skeletal animations.
+Inertia can possibly be set to the floating point INFINITY value to skip physics simulations on objects?
-* Add an entity struct that contains groups of renderables.
+* (?)
+Add an entity struct that contains groups of renderables.
 * Render code should aim at rendering camera views.
 * Sprites should use index buffer objects like models.
 * Create file formats and clean, shared loading code for the various skeleton structures, renderables, entities and scenes.